-WSOP’s customer support is average, and can be hard to navigate.
-WSOP.com offers three ways receive support.
+WSOP’s customer support is average and can be hard to navigate.
+WSOP.com offers three ways to receive support.

 - Email: Supposedly 24/7, but quoted with a response time of 72 hours.
 Generally, response time can be expected to be about 24 hours.

 - Phone: Limited available hours, but polite and eager representatives.
-However, it seems that phone representatives have no more information than can be gained from perusing WSOP.com yourself.
+However, it seems that phone representatives have no more information that can be gained from perusing WSOP.com yourself.

 - WSOP Forum: Though the forum is official, there is no sign of its existence on WSOP.com.
 Also with an awkward interface and low traffic, it wouldn’t be recommended to search it out.